cube3power/atsd/integration/tableau/README.md

 - Press **Sheet 1**
 - Press **OK** to acknowledge the warning about limitations
-- Set _Datetime_ to the columns field
+- Set `Datetime` to the columns field
-- Set _Value_ to the rows field
+- Set `Value` to the rows field

-> Since `time` and `datetime` represent recorded times composed of different data types (long and timestamp), make sure you select only one of these columns in your queries.
+> Since `time` and `datetime` represent the same recorded time as different data types (long and timestamp), select only one of the columns in your queries.

 ![](images/sum_year.png)